 I have of course been botching too.
 There are some awkward holes which would need to be extended significantly to get back to the joists.

 I’ve tried exposing a couple of inches of the ends of broken lath and then attaching new lath to the old lath by cross nailing using lots of stainless brad nails.
 The result seems secure.
-I considered also using wood glue but the stainless brads should not deteriorate and might allow a little movement over the seasons.
-It’s the plaster that is most sensitive to movement so it is better to have a flexible system that allows the application of plaster and then doesn’t interfere too much with how the plaster wants to move around.
+But I’ve only tried it in one place.

 I’m doing quite well with the ceiling and have been doing the first plaster coat as I go along.
 It’s been years and I’m starting to remember how not to apply plaster.
 First rule I forgot for lime plaster or anything lime is to put as little water in the mix as possible.
 Of course I started on a ceiling and I made a mess.